AdaCore/gnatstudio/docs/users_guide/navigation.rst

   same file.

   Selecting the :guilabel:`Show context` option produces a list of all the references to these entities within the file.
-If it's not selected, you just get a pointer to the declaration of the imported entities.
+If it is not selected, you just get a pointer to the declaration of the imported entities.